 Asmo shrugged in a “what can you do?” gesture.
 Marcus threw his head back and sharply sighed.

 Apparently Bel was a big influence on Serena after all, because she began to resent anything Marcus did that reflected badly on her by association.
-She was annoyed when he was interviewed at a trashy pub, spotted at a second-rate Muggle nightclub, seen at a party at the Goyle’s.
+She was annoyed when he was interviewed at a trashy pub, spotted at a second-rate Muggle nightclub, seen at a party at the Crabbe’s.

 The final straw was when he was photographed with a groupie who was patently too large for her tacky clothes.
 Serena didn’t care who was on Marcus’ social calendar, so long as they fulfilled the basic AMCLA requirements for glamour.
 For Serena, the fat skank was the last straw.
 This time it looked like their relationship was toast.